 lower the technical entry barrier to create form-based UIs

-Using a view model, EMF Forms even abstracts the custom layout of the user interface from the applied UI technology and allows to switch between the UI technology stack to Swing, SWT, JavaFX or Web – just by replacing the renderer.
-It is therefore a perfect match with the concept of the Application model in e4.
+A modeled UI part is interpreted by a rendering engine, which depends on a certain UI Toolkit and translates the model into concrete concepts such as a GridLayout.
+EMF Forms thereby even abstracts the custom layout of the user interface from the applied UI technology and allows you to switch between the UI technology stack to Swing, SWT, JavaFX or Web – just by replacing the renderer.

 For this tutorial, we will use the editor of the demo application of the EMF Client Platform, which is based on EMF Forms.
 Note that you can embbed the form-based UI anywhere in your application, as a view, as part of a view or even in dialogs.
 The editor provided by the demo application is just a simple way to try out the features of EMF Forms.
 Please also note that by default, EMF Forms reflectively processes all attributes of an object, so no manual coding or code generation is needed.
 It is also possible to add custom controls to EMF Forms (see here) if you only want to customize the used controls.